 Between home loans, car loans, credit cards and personal loans, Australians are now living with more debt than ever.

 On average, household debt is now equal to nearly 18 months annual salary.
-The interest rates you’ll pay on that debt can range from as little as 4-5% per year on your mortgage, up to a hefty 20+% per year on your credit cards.
+The interest rates you’ll pay on that debt can vary on your mortgage and credit cards.

 When you take out loans to pay for large purchases, it's easy for the all the payments to add up.
 Before long, you could find yourself repaying multiple creditors each month, but what if there's a better way?